 Where to access cash, deposit cheques, and get face-to-face advice

 Bank branches continue to disappear from high streets around the country.
-So far this year, 375 have closed permanently – and hundreds more are set to follow.
+In 2023, over 600 branches closed across the UK – and hundreds more are set to follow in 2024.
 This guide takes you through your options for face-to-face banking and access to cash if your local branch has gone.

 Banking options at-a-glance